Computational Complexity in Analogue Gravity: CV2.0 Proposal and the Lloyd bound

-We have seen that the Lloyd bound in the gravity side constraints the thermodynamic volume in a non-trivial way, then here we expect a non-trivial constraint on fluid quantities.
+In addition to these advantages, the interpretation of complexity in terms of the analogue gravity brings a considerable benefit to the Lloyd bound.
+In the following, we show that this interpretation leads to an elucidation of the Lloyd bound in terms of the analogue gravity which relates it to the KSS bound.
+We have seen that the Lloyd bound in the gravity side constrains the thermodynamic volume in a non-trivial way, then here we expect a non-trivial constraint on fluid quantities.
 The thermodynamic volume for metric (\ref{ads}) is given by \cite{v}:

-Then complexity growth rate by Eqs. (\ref{pre}), (\ref{l}) and (\ref{tv}) leads to:
+Then complexity growth rate by Eqs. (\ref{pre}), (\ref{l}), \eqref{thermo} and (\ref{tv}) leads to \cite{v}:

 and the Lloyd bound implies